 In the Console, type out:

-Then, let’s open up the README and fix some of the TODO items.
+README.md and fix some of the TODO items.

 After cleaning everything up, now we need to use Git to add and commit all the